evomikaelricardo/MRTEST2/replit.md

 ## Overview

 EVO is a comprehensive enterprise IoT and AI solutions platform designed to serve smart retail, smart home, smart warehouse, and custom solution sectors across Southeast Asia.
-The website is built using HTML, CSS, and JavaScript (as requested by user) with an Express.js backend for contact form functionality.
+The project has been successfully migrated from Replit Agent to standard Replit environment (August 12, 2025) with full TypeScript implementation, secure client/server separation, and modern React architecture.
 The platform showcases the company's capabilities in providing integrated, personalized, and affordable enterprise technology solutions across 30+ cities in Southeast Asia.

+## Recent Changes

+**August 12, 2025 - Migration Complete**
+- Successfully migrated from Replit Agent to standard Replit environment
+- Verified all dependencies and packages are properly installed
+- Confirmed Express server running on port 5000 with proper routing
+- Validated React frontend with TypeScript and Vite configuration
+- Confirmed database schema with Drizzle ORM integration
+- Project follows security best practices with proper client/server separation

 ## User Preferences